daveeS987/data-structures-and-algorithms/javascript/quick-sort/README.md

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

+Quick Sort has a divide and conquer approach.
+The array uses a partition method that picks a pivot index and moves all values less than the pivot to the left side and greater values to the right side.
+This is called recursively sorting the left side and then the right until the right index is no longer greater than the left index.

+Time Complexity:

+Worst Case: O(n^2)
+Best and Average Case: O(n Log n)

 ## Solution

 <!-- Embedded whiteboard image -->